mikolasan/mikolasan.github.io/src/markdown/science/everything-you-need-to-know-about-jupyter-notebook.md

 lastModified: 2022-10-03
 ---

 It would be strange to learn Machine Learning and never use [Jupyter](http://jupyter.org) notebooks.
-Data scientist LOVE Jupyter notebooks.
+Data scientists LOVE Jupyter notebooks.
 It's what they use on **kaggle** and **Google Colab**.
 So let's begin.

 ## Install